Terms of Service

 16.1 Availability Target

-We target 99.5% uptime for the Platform, measured monthly, excluding scheduled maintenance.
-This is a target, not a guarantee.
-We do not offer service level credits unless expressly agreed in a separate Enterprise agreement.
+Subject to Section 14.1, we target 99.5% uptime for the Platform, measured monthly, excluding scheduled maintenance.
+This is a target, not a guarantee, and we do not offer service-level credits unless expressly agreed in a separate Enterprise agreement.
+Nothing in this Section limits any remedy you have for a failure to meet a consumer guarantee under the Australian Consumer Law.

 16.2 Scheduled Maintenance